hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Two conditions will be enough:

 - Steps are *unbiased*, i.e. don't prefer any particular direction.
-  If they are biased, say the walker likes to head south, then steps will tend to be aligned.
+  If they are biased, say the walker likes to head south, then there is a preferred direction and the steps tend to align with it.
 - Steps are *uncorrelated*, i.e. consecutive steps don't know about each other.
   If the walker likes to head in the same direction, for instance,